Aj-Ishac/Finances-Quickbooks/README.md

 The application is a tool aimed at making budget managing that much easier.
 More to come!

-**Tech Used**: Python, OpenCV, pyTesseract, Deep Learning, Machine Learning, mySQL, pyQT
+**Tech Used**: Python, OpenCV, pyTesseract, Machine Learning, mySQL, Flask